-Now that Addyi (flibanserin), the first drug for women to treat low sexual desire (hypoactive sexual desire disorder, or HSDD), has been approved, what happens when the drug actually becomes available for use in October 2015?
+Now that Addyi (flibanserin), the first drug for women to treat low sexual desire, but not as morning after (hypoactive sexual desire disorder, or HSDD), has been approved, what happens when the drug actually becomes available for use in October 2015?

 HSDD affects up to 1 in 10 women in the US, according to research cited by Addyi developer Sprout Pharmaceutical, Inc. That’s a large potential market.